 Teaching sports marketing has given me the opportunity, if not the excuse, to look closer at specific sponsorship deals that…

-If you’re considering an investment in sports or looking to improve the ROI of an existing sports sponsorship investment, it would be worth the ten minutes you’ll need to read this blog.
-Full disclosure, I’ve only negotiated a handful of deals as a sports marketing agency–some with teams, some with networks, and more than a few event sponsorships.
+If you’re considering an investment in sports or looking to improve the ROI of an existing sports sponsorship investment, the ten minutes you’ll spend reading this blog will be worth your while.
+Full disclosure, I’ve only negotiated a handful of deals as a sports marketing agency president–some with teams, some with networks, and more than a few event sponsorships.